3durfey/TinyOsTossim/README.md

 # TinyOS Ubuntu 16 Simulation Setup

-This guide provides step-by-step instructions to build and run the TinyOS simulation using Docker.
+This guide provides step-by-step instructions to build and run the TinyOS simulation using Docker. it uses the Docker file named dockerFileUbunto16 included in this repository.

 ## Build Docker Image